Dear reader of ADxS.org, please excuse the disruption.

 In adulthood, earlier hyperactivity decreases and inner restlessness becomes more visible.
 Affective comorbidities such as depression or anxiety disorders can also occur.
 ADHD can also first manifest itself in adulthood, particularly in women from their late 30s onwards.

-On average, people with ADHD have more ADHD symptoms than those without.
+Non-affected people also have individual ADHD symptoms.
+However, people with ADHD have significantly more ADHD symptoms than people without ADHD.
 However, the diagnosis is not only based on the presence of certain symptoms, but also on their intensity and long-term presence in various areas of life.
-It is important to differentiate ADHD from temporary stress or strain.
+It is important to distinguish ADHD from temporary stress or strain.

 1. Symptom development of ADHD-HI (with hyperactivity) by age